Smoked Plum (Wu Mei)

-Smoked Plum can astringe the intestines to relieve chronic diarrhea and dysentery.
-The herb can be used singly or combined with other intestines-astringing herbs to enhance its actions of checking diarrhea or dysentery.
-For example, to relieve diarrhea and dysentery caused by Damp-Heat, Wu Mei can be combined with other Heat-clearing and Damp-drying herbs such as Rhizoma Coptidis (黄连, huang lian).
+Smoked Plum can astringe the intestines to relieve chronic diarrhoea and dysentery.
+The herb can be used singly or combined with other intestines-astringing herbs to enhance its actions of checking diarrhoea or dysentery.
+For example, to relieve diarrhoea and dysentery caused by Damp-Heat, Wu Mei can be combined with other Heat-clearing and Damp-drying herbs such as Rhizoma Coptidis (黄连, huang lian).

 Smoked Plum can astringe the Lungs to check cough, and is thus indicated for symptoms such as chronic cough with little phlegm or dry cough without phlegm caused by Lung- Deficiency.
 Wu Mei is an effective herb to treat ascaris, parasitic worms in the intestines, and to check pain.
 For abdominal pain, vomiting and cold limbs caused by ascaris, Wu Mei can be combined with other vermifugal herbs to enhance its actions.